Abhishekv1999/Packet-Sniffr/README.md

 # Packet-Sniffr

 It is used to sniff packet from the network.
-It sniff's the packet using a switch.
+It sniff's the packet using a switch